Rule 613 (Consolidated Audit Trail)

 If and when the Commission approves the NMS plan, the SROs are required to report the required data to the central repository within one year after effectiveness of the NMS plan.
 Members of the SROs are required to report the required data to the central repository within two years after effectiveness of the NMS plan, with a possible exception that would provide up to an additional year for members of the SROs that qualify as small broker-dealers.

-On September 30, 2014, the SROs submitted to the Commission a proposed NMS plan and cover letter in accordance with Rule 613.
-Commission staff will review the proposed NMS plan and provide a recommendation to the Commission regarding publication of the plan for notice and comment in Federal Register.
-After the NMS plan is published in the Federal Register, commenters will be able to submit comment letters to the public file.
-Commission staff will then review the comments and provide a recommendation to the Commission regarding whether to approve the proposed NMS plan.
+Commission staff will review the Amended and Restated NMS plan and provide a recommendation to the Commission regarding publication of the plan for notice and comment in the Federal Register.
+After the Amended and Restated NMS Plan is published in the Federal Register, commenters will be able to submit comment letters to the public file.
+Commission staff will then review the comments and provide a recommendation to the Commission regarding whether to approve the proposed Amended and Restated NMS Plan.

 The SROs have made available a wide range of information about their process for developing the NMS plan at www.catnmsplan.com.